batsonjay/uploadDistributor/docs/Implementation-plan.md

 - Password obfuscation is implemented to avoid plaintext passwords
 - Role-based access control is implemented with middleware for route protection
 - Directory verification for DJs is implemented to ensure valid upload paths
+- Terminology has been standardized throughout the codebase
+- Directory structure has been updated to reflect the new terminology
+- A deployment plan has been created for production deployment
 - The project has a solid foundation for further development

 ### Next Steps
+- Restructure uploaded files directories to incorporate DJ name
+- Double-check contents of songfile (as-is, vs JSON)
+- Improve precision of metadata associated with files sent to daemon
 - Continue replacing mocks with actual API integrations:
   - Complete AzuraCast API integration for file uploads
   - Implement proper error handling for network issues